-The following Management's Discussion and Analysis ("MD&A") for 1933 Industries Inc., together with its wholly-owned subsidiaries ("1933" or "the Company") is prepared as of November 27, 2020, and relates to the financial condition and results of operations for years ended July 31, 2020 and 2019.
+The following Management Discussion and Analysis ("MD&A") for 1933 Industries Inc., together with its wholly-owned subsidiaries ("1933" or "the Company") is prepared as of November 29, 2021, and relates to the financial condition and results of operations for the years ended July 31, 2021 and 2020.
 Past performance may not be indicative of future performance.
-This MD&A should be read in conjunction with the audited consolidated financial statements ("consolidated financial statements") and related notes for years ended July 31, 2020 and 2019, which have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS" or "GAAP").
+This MD&A should be read in conjunction with the audited consolidated financial statements ("consolidated financial statements") and related notes for the years ended July 31, 2021 and 2020, which have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS" or "GAAP").

 The first, second, third and fourth quarters of the Company's fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.
-The years ended July 31, 2020 and 2019, are also referred to as "fiscal 2020" and "fiscal 2019", respectively.
+The years ended July 31, 2021 and 2020, are also referred to as "fiscal 2021" and "fiscal 2020", respectively.
 All amounts are presented in Canadian dollars, the Company's presentation currency, unless otherwise stated.
 References to "USD" are to United States dollars.